sisl/ExpFamilyPCA.jl/docs/src/math/appendix/gaussian.md

 &= \frac{1}{2} \| A - B \|_F^2.
 \end{aligned}$$

 Similarly, the Bregman divergence induced from the log-partition of the Gaussian $G(\theta) = \theta^2/2$ is the squared Euclidean distance.
+Thus, EPCA generalizes PCA.